henrik/octopress/source/_posts/2016-01-05-elixir-string-interpolation-for-the-rubyist.markdown

 # => "#Function<20.54118792/0 in :erl_eval.expr/5>"
 ```

-Unlike `String.Chars` (but a bit like Ruby), this protocol is [configured to allow any input](https://github.com/elixir-lang/elixir/blob/3b601660d4d4eb0c69f824fcebbbe93a3f2ba463/lib/elixir/lib/inspect.ex#L55-L56), and [makes an effort](https://github.com/elixir-lang/elixir/blob/3b601660d4d4eb0c69f824fcebbbe93a3f2ba463/lib/elixir/lib/inspect.ex#L512-L528) to handle anything you throw at it.
+Unlike `String.Chars` (but a bit like `#to_s` in Ruby), this protocol is [configured to allow any input](https://github.com/elixir-lang/elixir/blob/3b601660d4d4eb0c69f824fcebbbe93a3f2ba463/lib/elixir/lib/inspect.ex#L55-L56), and [makes an effort](https://github.com/elixir-lang/elixir/blob/3b601660d4d4eb0c69f824fcebbbe93a3f2ba463/lib/elixir/lib/inspect.ex#L512-L528) to handle anything you throw at it.

 ### Implementing the `String.Chars` protocol

 If we want to get fancy, we could implement the `String.Chars` protocol for one of our structs.
 This lets us use plain interpolation (without explicitly calling a function like `inspect`), and it also lets us control the string representation.

-We could do it like this:
+It's quite simple:

 ``` elixir elixir.exs linenos:false
 defmodule User do